dasch-lab/abtarget/README.md

 # Description
 * train_bootstrap.py: training and evaluation of ProtBERT and AntiBERTy models using MLP with the opportunity to perform also the bootstrap analysis (for the single training set args.bootstrap to False)
-* train_classic_ml.py: training and evaluation of ProtBERT and AntiBERTy models using OCSVM, LASSO, KNN and RF
+* train_classic_ml.py: training and evaluation of ProtBERT and AntiBERTy models using OCSVM, LASSO, SVM, KNN and RF
 * pred_combination.py: ensemble of ProtBERT and AntiBERty for all the experiments except SMOTE augmentation
 * pred_SMOTE.py: ensemble of ProtBERT and AntiBERty for SMOTE augmentation
 * src/baseline_dataset.py: class SAbDabDataset to access data from a CSV file